Ornamental ginger refers to ginger plants grown mostly for their attractive flowers and foliage. They may or may not be edible.

 - The flowers find use in Chinese medicine

-This ginger flower consists of four petals which enclose a single stamen and a filament.
+This ginger flower consists of four petals that enclose a single stamen and a filament.
 Their arrangement appears rather in a concealing way.